FLAC3D New 3D Liquefaction Constitutive Model

 Background

 Fully nonlinear methods can be formulated in terms of effective stresses and the fluid-mechanical interaction behaviors can be simulated before, during, and following dynamic shaking.
-Multi-dimensional nonlinear constitutive models are being used increasingly to simulate the phenomenon of liquefaction for sand-like geotechnical materials in earthquake engineering practice, e.g., from the relatively simple uncoupled models like the cyclic-counting Dames & Moore model (Dawson et al. 2001) to the relatively complex effective stress-based models like the PDMY02 model (Elgamal et al. 2003), DM04 (Sanisand) model (Dafalias & Manzari 2004) model, UBCSand model (Beaty & Byrne 2011), and PM4Sand model (Boulanger & Ziotopoulou 2015), to name some.
+Multi-dimensional nonlinear constitutive models are being used increasingly to simulate the phenomenon of liquefaction for sand-like geotechnical materials in earthquake engineering practice, e.g., from the relatively simple uncoupled models like the cyclic-counting Dames & Moore model (Dawson and Mejia, 2012) to the relatively complex effective stress-based models like the PDMY02 model (Elgamal et al., 2003), DM04 (Sanisand) model (Dafalias & Manzari, 2004), UBCSand model (Beaty et al., 2004), and PM4Sand model (Boulanger & Ziotopoulou, 2015), to name some.
 While all of the aforementioned models have merit they also have some notable limitations and many of them are not formulated for 3D modeling.

 P2P-Sand: An Introduction